-- 4) Any special considerations (disabilities, religious holiday conflicts, etc.) must be brought to the attention of the instructor by January 20, 2017 or as soon as possible as the situation arises.
+- 3) If you cannot come to office hours because you have conflicts with classes, or want to meet with your teaching assistant outside of lab, you need to set up an appointment by email.
+Use the appointment link in our Canvas site - 4) Any special considerations (disabilities, religious holiday conflicts, etc.) must be brought to the attention of the instructor by September 13, 2019 or as soon as possible as the situation arises.
 If you have a documented disability that requires accommodations, you will need to register with Student Disability Services for coordination of your academic accommodations.
 The Student Disability Services (SDS) office is located at 1600 David Adamany Undergraduate Library in the Student Academic Success Services department.
 SDS telephone number is 313-577-1851 or 313-577-3365 (TTY: telecommunication device for the deaf; phone for hearing impaired students only).
 Once you have your accommodations in place, I will be glad to meet with you privately during my office hours to discuss your special needs.
 Please let me know of all disabilities that I can help you with as soon as possible.
 I cannot always accommodate on short notice, and I cannot accommodate issues I do not know about.
-Please refer to the SDS website for further information about students with disabilities and the services we provide for faculty and students: http://studentdisability.wayne.edu/ - 5) Problems and challenges regarding the grading of any assignment must be brought to the relevant teaching assistant's attention in a typed, concise and coherent memo within one week of the date the assignment is returned to the lab section.
+Please refer to the SDS website for further information about students with disabilities and the services we provide for faculty and students: studentdisability.wayne.edu/

+5) Problems and challenges regarding the grading of any assignment must be brought to the relevant teaching assistant's attention in a concise and coherent email within one week of the date the assignment is returned to the lab section.
 Once you talk to the TA about the work you are no longer eligible for a regrade.

-Challenges to exam questions should be sent to Professor Myhr as an email explaining the issue.
+Challenges to exam questions should be emailed to Professor Myhr explaining the issue.
 For challenges to multiple-choice questions, you need to convince me that your answer was the best answer, given reasonable assumptions that you explain.
 For short answers, you need to convince me there was an error in the grading, not simply that you want more points.
 I will regrade exams from my scanned copy of the graded exam.
 Once you talk to me about the work, you are no longer eligible for a regrade.
 When I regrade any work I may regrade the whole assignment in addition to the section you are protesting, and your grade may drop.